tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 \[...\]
 %%
-Sudosays:: Links to Mana Plane instead of Mana
+trivial:: Links to Mana Plane instead of Mana
 #trivialChange
 %%
 S: